cutthroat78/Leaving-Cert-Notes/README.md

 ### Extra
 - Take up phys-chem notes and convert them
-- Take up german notes and convert them
+- Take up German notes and convert them

 #### Make Irish Notes
 - Make notes on how the papers work